-You pastor for the same reason that shepherds care for sheep.
-Not because it's easy, it isn't.
-You pastor because you value every member of your flock.
-You love your people and want them all to grow into spiritual maturity.
-Your love motivates you to be the best pastor possible.
+We pastor for the same reason shepherds care for their sheep.
+We pastor because we value every member of our flocks.
+We love our people and want them all to grow and become like Jesus.
 Talbot can help.

-Our Ministry Skills specialty track will equip you to meet the challenges of pastoring in the 21st century.
-It will help you personally and professionally to lead your church to maturity in Christ.
-It will help you to be the pastor you want to be.
-To be an even better shepherd of God’s flock.
+Our Ministry Skills specialty track will equip you to meet the challenges of pastoring.
+It will help you to lead your church to maturity in Christ.
+It will help you be an even better shepherd of God’s flock.

 Our Ministry Skills track is unusual in that you can join anytime.
 Everyone will complete the same three residencies but the order you take them will depend on when you join.